danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ```

 <aside class="markdown-aside">
 Choosing between leveraging existing gems and building a Slack integration from scratch using an HTTP client involves a tradeoff.
-Gems like [slack-ruby-client](https://github.com/slack-ruby/slack-ruby-client), [slack-ruby-bot-server](https://github.com/slack-ruby/slack-ruby-bot-server), and [slack-ruby-bot-server-events](https://github.com/slack-ruby/slack-ruby-bot-server-events) streamline the process, abstracting away complexities and providing a structured framework.
-While this approach offers efficiency and allows a focus on application-specific features, it's important to note that there is a learning curve associated with understanding how these gems work to avoid the perception of 'magic.'
+The gems mentioned above abstract away complexities and providing a structured framework.
+While this approach offers efficiency and allows a focus on application-specific features, it's important to note that there is a learning curve associated with understanding how these gems work to avoid the perception of "magic."
 Conversely, a DIY approach grants high customization but demands more development time.
 This series adopts the gem-based route, striking a balance between ease of implementation and functionality.
 </aside>

 Since integrating with Slack requires managing Slack-specific secrets, also add the [dotenv-rails](https://github.com/bkeepers/dotenv) gem to the development and test groups.
 This will allow us to manage secrets with environment variables rather than hard-coding them into the application.